 I started Treksplorer with a simple mission: to help busy people maximize their vacations and see the world two to three weeks at a time.

 Since its humble beginnings in 2011, Treksplorer has grown to include hundreds of articles spanning over 30 countries.
 The tone and advice has shifted, too.

 We’ve traded in our backpacks for rolling luggage and cramped budget accommodations for more comfortable mid-range luxury hotels.
 And despite being outliers in an online world skewed towards long-term budget travel, we’re quite unapologetic about it.

 (Much to the chagrin of my normally apologetic Canadian character.)

 Why Treksplorer is unique

 Treksplorer isn’t about following my own journeys in real time; it’s about helping you maximize your next one.
 You won’t find beachside selfies or play-by-plays here.
 Nor will I inundate you with never-ending chronicles of sponsored press trips.

-Instead, I’ve decided to shun the usual travel blogger path.
-At Treksplorer, I aim to craft and curate only unbiased & practical mid-range luxury travel information to help you plan your next trip.
+Instead, we’ve decided to shun the usual travel blogger path.
+At Treksplorer, we aim to craft and curate only unbiased & practical mid-range luxury travel information to help you plan your next trip.
 No sponsors.
 No gimmicks.
 No bulls**t.
-Just good ol’-fashioned advice.
+Just good ol’-fashioned travel advice.

-(And, yes, that means I always pay for my travels out of my own pocket.
-Novel idea, eh?)
+(And, yes, that means we always pay for my travels out of my own pocket.)

-Why would I participate in such madness?
-With over ten years of hopping around under my belt, I now realize that travel isn’t an all-in proposition.
+Why would we participate in such madness?
+With over two decades of hopping around the world under my belt, I now realize that travel isn’t an all-in proposition.
 Contrary to what the travel blogging world leads you to believe, you don’t need to quit your job, sell all your possessions, and live out of a 40L backpack to see the world.